hyprwm/hyprland-wiki/content/Configuring/Basics/Binds.md

 ### Per-Device Binds

-You can set keybinds to be device specific with the `devices` flag.
+You can set keybinds to be device specific with the `device` flag.
 This flag is a table consisting of an `inclusive` flag and device list
 If `inclusive` is set to true only devices specified in the list are capable of triggering the keybind.
 If set to false all devices except those specified can trigger the keybind.
 If `inclusive` is not present it defaults to true.
 A list of devices is specified in the `list` field as a comma separated list of strings.
 Device tags may also be used in place of device names.
 See [Devices](../../Advanced-and-Cool/Devices).